How to keep remote employees engaged in 2022

 Providing access to health resources or wellbeing activities will show your employees that you care for their health and want to support them to be healthy.
 These could include:

-- Get your employees away from their desk with Covid-friendly company activities.
-You could offer sponsorship for fundraising activities or set-up competitions that call for people to share their pictures of nature.
+- Get your employees away from their desks with Covid-friendly company activities.
+You could offer sponsorship for fundraising activities or set up competitions that call for people to share their pictures of nature.

 - Help employees communicate with each other by giving access to a ‘wellbeing’ library or online channel that promotes sharing.
 People can gain information, learn about exercises (like yoga) and take up mindfulness.

-Small initiatives like these go a long way to making your employees feel well inside and out.
+Small initiatives like these go a long way to making your employees feel well inside and out, and your remote workers engaged.

 3. Support remote working in your company communications